 Under last night night’s rain at Lincoln Center’s David Geffen Hall, I took-in a sold-out screening of Paul Thomas Anderson’s 2007 award-winning drama, “There Will Be Blood,” set against a live performance of Jonny Greenwood’s evocative, original score played by the NYPhil.

-The film’s protagonist is the award-winning British actor, Daniel Day-Lewis, as the self-made oil baron, Daniel Plainview, based on Upton Sinclair’s 1927 book “Oil!” about the oilmen of the late-19th/early-20th century who struck liquid gold armed with nothing but pure determination, nerve, and ingenuity.
+The film’s protagonist is the award-winning British actor, Daniel Day-Lewis, as the self-made oil baron, Daniel Plainview, based on Upton Sinclair’s 1927 book “Oil!” about the oilmen of the late-19th/early-20th century who struck liquid gold.

 For all the right reasons, PTA’s award-winning iconic film routinely rounds-out cinema’s top lists, and it’s aged magnificently with its eternal themes of the early American pioneers who shaped the country’s greatest industries, as well as its greatest scandals: Sinclair’s novel loosely concerns the uber-corrupt Warren G. Harding administration and the Teapot Dome Scandal bribery between its admin and oil baron Edward L. Doheny.